-If you have a Keurig — perhaps one of the best Keurig coffee makers — you probably love the way you can practically make your morning cup of joe in your sleep.
+If you have a Keurig — perhaps one of the best Keurig coffee makers — you'll need to know how to clean a Keurig coffee maker to make it last the distance.
+After all, you probably love the way you can practically make your morning cup of joe in your sleep.
 Pop in a pod, press a button, and in a minute or so, your mug is full.
-But if you want to make sure things go smoothly, you need to develop a maintenance routine.
+But if you want to ensure your beloved Keurig won't let you down, you need to develop a maintenance routine.

 What can happen if you don't clean your Keurig coffee maker?

-Here are some things that can go wrong if you don't clean your machine regularly:
+Here are some things that can go wrong if you don't clean your Keurig regularly:

 - The needle can get clogged.
 That means coffee grounds can wind up in your cup, or you might get a "short" cup instead of your regular dose.